 Experimenting with Kodak EKTACHROME E100VS

 We’ll be talking about pushing, cross processing and then pushing and cross processing this film below, so buckle up and enjoy the ride!
+Here’s what’s covered in this article:

 The amount of fun I’ve had shooting this film borders on the childish.
 After processing a couple of rolls “the right way”, I decided I should push process and cross process a couple of rolls on my next batch.
 Many, many seasoned photographers will tell you that you shouldn’t mess with slide film.
 You’ll be told that it’s not worth the cost, unpredictability, or heartache when all you’ll get is ruined film back from the lab.